|Tim Roufs||extended search|

 They lose their will power.
 And when they become childish they might make a mistake.
 That's what they're afraid of.
 That's why they get it off of their hands before that time comes.
 They give it to someone with a clear mind, clear will, strong will.
 They give it to their son, daughter, wife, or anybody younger.

-"I took it over," he said.
+"I took it over," this son-in-law said.
 "We talked about you.
 Ya, we talked about you.
 You're one of them that's been getting along pretty good.
 Your help is good.
 And when you help, you got health.
-We don't hear nothing about you.(98) You're amongst people all the time.
+We don't hear anything about you.(98) You're amongst people all the time.
 And every time we see you, you're just about the same.
 You're seventy-three years old,(99) and boy, that's doing good.
 I think you got an answer by working with what's right."(100)

 "Thank you," I said.